 Sub Value() Dim K As Range Set CellValue = Range("A1:A5") MsgBox CellValue End Sub

-If you run the above code we will get “Type Mismatch” error in VBA.
+If you run the above code, we will get the “Type Mismatch” error.

-The reason why we get this error because when the object variable set to more than one cell “value” property doesn’t really understand which cell value to be given, so it can get single cell value at a time.
+The reason why we get this error because when the object variable is set to more than one cell “value,” property doesn’t really understand which cell value to be given, so it can get a single cell value at a time.

 This has been a guide to VBA Value Property.
-Here we learn how to get the VBA object cell value and range to assign values to cells along with examples and downloads to excel template.
+Here we learn how to get the VBA object cell value and range to assign values to cells along with examples and a downloadable excel template.
 Below are some useful excel articles related to VBA –